ChaoKuan-Lin/docs/mkdocs/integrations/ios.md

 ## Send report

 You need `device-key` to send a report.
+If you see `Update device` , congratulations!
+You have successfully send a report.

 ```
 NSString* device_key = @"<#Get your device key#>";